rococodogs/daylight/README.md

 # daylight

 I absolutely love the [moment.js](http://momentjs.com) library, but at times it runs a bit heavier than I really need.
-I have a PHP background, and like the simplicity of the built-in `date()` function and wrote this to be sort of similar.
+I like the simplicity of PHP's built-in `date()` function and wrote this to be sort of similar.

 ## usage